01 Getting Started

 Screenshot of the button element menu

-2. Hover over the Start icon with your mouse and click the + icon to open the Add Node screen.
+2. Hover your mouse over the Start icon and click the + icon to open the Add Node screen.

 Screenshot of the on click action screen